Ily3s/Hexeng2D/README.md

  **In short : Unfinished**

-For the moment, I don't recommand Hexeng2D to make a game, but keep an eye on it, eventually, it will get good.
+For the moment, I don't recommand Hexeng2D to make a game, but keep an eye on it, it will get good.